disclaimer

 Can I Get a Misdemeanor Removed from a Record in Washington?

-Persons who have been convicted of misdemeanor crimes in Washington may apply to the court for a vacation of the conviction.
+Convicted misdemeanor offenders may apply to vacate the conviction at court in Washington.
 Vacation of misdemeanor and gross misdemeanor convictions are at the discretion of the court.
-Requests may be granted if:
+The court may grant the request if:

 • Three years have passed since the completion of all the requirements of the offender’s sentence